bleachbit/docs/src/_docs/contributing.md

 - (optional) Describe how much space each option cleans.
 For example, "the log option deleted 2KB."
 - (optional) Identify the home page of the application.

 Then, wait for a review.
-Until the final publication, remember you can add the cleaner to your own collection for immediete use in BleachBit.
+Until the final publication, remember you can add the cleaner to your own collection for immediate use in BleachBit.

 ## Reviewing a cleaner